» C64.COM exclusives

 Commercial Breaks

-This is a fascinating programme about Imagine Software and Ocean Software which aired on BBC2 at 8pm on 13th December 1984.
-There's lots of interesting insight in this footage and lots of Ocean personalities like Bill Barna, David Ward and Tony Pomfret.
-After watching this, you will wonder what in the world Imagine was thinking of with Bandersnatch!
+This is a fascinating program about Imagine Software and Ocean Software that was aired on BBC2, December 13th at 8 PM.
+There's a lot of nice info in this video, lots of Ocean personalities, like Bill Barna, David Ward, and Tony Pomfret.
+After seeing it, you will wonder what in the world Imagine was thinking doing Bandersnatch.
+Mega-game my arse! ;)

 » Audio interviews